Last Updated: July 29, 2021

-Note that the course list a working document and will be updated as new information becomes available.
-See this screenshot for instructions on finding Go Local Shanghai courses in Albert.
+See instructions on finding Go Local Shanghai courses in Albert.

-All Global Sites courses listed as “blended” or “online” are available for 100% remote synchronous learning.
-If you plan to take a language course, please see Language Course Enrollment Instructions.
+Global Sites courses listed as “blended” or “online” are available for 100% remote synchronous learning.
+See Language Course Enrollment Instructions if you plan to take a language course.

-Step 1: Know your registration window for enrollment
+Step 1: Find out your registration window for enrollment

 Step 2: Explore course offerings